-Businesses have endured commercial electricity demand tariffs/charges for quite some time – and now residential electricity customers are increasingly faced with the same electricity demand charges burden.
+Businesses have endured commercial electricity demand tariffs/charges for quite some time.
+Now residential electricity customers are increasingly faced with the same electricity demand charges burden.
 However, solar + home battery systems can provide relief.

 What Is A Demand Charge/Tariff?

-A demand tariff (also known as a capacity charge) is a component of electricity billing where the daily charge is set by the highest power demand in a specified time period; such as between 3pm and 9pm.
+A demand tariff (AKA a capacity charge) is a component of electricity billing where the daily charge is set by the highest power demand in a specific time period.
+For example, between 3pm and 9pm.

-A peak demand charge is a little like a standing charge (the cost of having electricity supply available) associated with residential connections, only potentially significantly higher.
+A peak demand charge is a little like the standing charge (the cost of having electricity supply available) you pay with residential connections.
+Only, it is potentially significantly higher.

-The easiest way to understand how a capacity charge works is that it’s a cost based not on how long you use an appliance for, but on the load associated with that appliance, or combination of appliances; over a reasonably short duration of use.
+The easiest way to understand how a capacity charge works is that it’s a cost based not on how long you use an appliance for.
+Instead, it is on the load due to that appliance, or combination of appliances.
+It could be over a reasonably short duration of use.

 If a household has a peak capacity demand at or above a threshold set by an electricity distributor (let’s say 1.5kW), they are hit with daily electricity demand charges to use that level.
 Then, for each additional kilowatt of demand, extra charges may apply.

-Electricity demand charges are applied even though normal usage may be a fraction of the threshold for the majority of the time.
+Electricity demand charges apply even though normal usage may be a fraction of the threshold most of the time.

-Another unsettling aspect of residential demand tariffs is if they are often calculated from the maximum half-hourly interval kW demand occurring during the monitoring period over an entire month.
+Another unsettling aspect of residential demand tariffs is if the calculation often comes from the maximum half-hourly interval kW demand occurring during the monitoring period over an entire month.

 If you happen to be running one or multiple major appliances (e.g. air-conditioner + electric oven) simultaneously for just an hour during the monitoring period on one day during the month, you’ll pay the calculated daily capacity charge for each day of that month!

-Demand tariffs are starting to appear in residential contracts now, particularly in Victoria and South Australia – and some expect it won’t be too long before capacity charges start showing up in New South Wales as well.
+Demand tariffs are starting to appear in residential contracts now, particularly in Victoria and South Australia.
+Some expect it won’t be too long before capacity charges start showing up in NSW as well.

 Capacity Charges And Smart Meters

-This system of billing requires ‘smart meters’ to measure energy use in half hour periods so the peak rate of usage can be determined in order to set the daily demand charge.
+This billing system requires ‘smart meters’ to measure energy use in half hour periods so the peak rate of usage is determinable in order to set the daily demand charge.
 Smart meters are already in use in South Australia and Victoria and are about to appear in NSW, coinciding with the end of the solar gross feed in tariff and the switch to net metering of electricity.

-In many cases, peak demand tariffs will result in increased electricity bills for residential consumers; particularly those not up to speed on the costs and energy efficiency strategies.
+In many cases, peak demand tariffs will result in increased electricity bills for residential consumers.
+This is particularly so for those not up to speed on the costs and energy efficiency strategies.

-Even if the charge per kilowatt-hour is reduced, you may end up paying more in fixed charges than you do for the actual energy used.
+Even if the charge per kWh reduces, you may end up paying more in fixed charges than you do for the actual energy.

-Avoiding demand tariffs when they are implemented in various states can be difficult if you have a smart meter as these are charges applied by the network distributor rather than the electricity retailer – so it’s not a matter of “shopping around”.
+Avoiding demand tariffs when they become applicable in various states can be difficult if you have a smart meter.
+These are charges applicable by the network distributor rather than the electricity retailer.
+So it’s not a matter of “shopping around”.